 The length of family therapy will depend on the state of the relationships that are being repaired.

 Some sessions will be one-on-one with the individual struggling and one of their loved ones with the assistance of a therapist.
-Some sessions may be a small group setting.
+Some sessions may be in a small group setting.

 It’s important to remember that this setting is designed for the family to learn to understand addiction better and communicate in a healthy way, not to gang up on each other or make anyone feel bad right?!